r3s/llm-prisoners-dilemma/README.md

 - Run `npm i` to install dependencies
 - Set the preferred models in `main.ts`
 - Run `npm run build && npm start` to run the simulation

+The models may send replies which are not in accordance to the system prompt